Canada: Federal

 Use of Market-Based Principles

-In December 2016, Canada’s First Ministers adopted the Pan-Canadian Framework on Clean Growth and Climate Change, setting a federal benchmark on carbon pricing for end-use fuels.
-The framework requires all provinces and territories to implement carbon pollution pricing systems by 2019.
-The federal legislation, the Greenhouse Gas Pollution Pricing Act, 2018, introduced a carbon price of Can$10 (about US$7.9 as of September 2021) per tCO2e on fuels, increasing to Can$30 (about US$24 as of September 2021) in 2021 and Can$50 (about US$39 as of September 2021) by 2022.
+In October 2016, the federal government published the Pan-Canadian Approach to Pricing Carbon Pollution, which established the federal benchmark for the 2018–22 period.
+In December 2016, Canada’s First Ministers adopted the Pan-Canadian Framework on Clean Growth and Climate Change , which required all provinces and territories to implement carbon pollution pricing systems by 2019.
+Under the federal legislation, the Greenhouse Gas Pollution Pricing Act, 2018, the federal government introduced a two-part carbon pricing scheme: a fuel charge and an output-based pricing system (OBPS).
+The fuel charge started with a carbon price of Can$10 (about US$7.9 as of September 2021) per tCO2e, increasing to Can$30 (about US$24 as of September 2021) in 2021 and Can$50 (about US$39 as of September 2021) by 2022.
+The federal benchmark is updated to have an initial carbon price of Can$65 (about US$47.8 as of May 2023) in 2023, and this price is to increase by Can$15 (about US$11) every year to reach Can$170 (about US$125) in 2030 .
 This price applies in all provinces that do not set their own prices.

 Negotiated Agreements between the Public and the Private Sector